mksaraf/kubernetes-lab-tutorial/content/setup.md

     # The pod network 10.38.2.0/24 is reachable through the worker node kubew05
     10.38.5.0/24 via 10.10.10.85

+*Make sure to use the IP address as gateway and not the hostname!*

 Restart the network service and check the master routing table